DNP/MPH Dual Degree

 Join the Ranks of Public Health Nurse Leaders

 Scholars in the Doctor of Nursing Practice, Masters of Public Health (DNP/MPH) dual-degree program concurrently earn a DNP from the University of Colorado’s College of Nursing and a Masters of Public Health from the Colorado School of Public Health.
-Electives allow students to tailor studies to their interests.
-The dual degree requires 21 fewer credits than earning the two degrees separately.
+Electives allow students to tailor their studies to their interests.
 Graduates of this program are prepared to meet the growing trend of multiple chronic conditions emerging earlier in patients.

 The DNP/MPH dual degree is ideal for: